Man with glasses sitting at a desk and looking at a desktop computer.

 Getting started: Where to look for plan information

 When it’s time to enroll in a health insurance plan, your employer will usually send you plenty of information to look over.
-Every employer presents information about open enrollment differently.
-If you’re not sure where to get started, reach out to your HR department for help.
+Information about open enrollment will likely be available in one or more formats:

-The most important thing to look for is coverage and cost information for the plan or plans your employer offers.
+The most important thing to look for is coverage, network and cost information for the plan or plans your employer offers.
 Looking through this information is an excellent way to get a high-level idea of how each option will fit with your needs and budget.

 Hand holding a pen and punching numbers into a calculator.